ndricimrr/local-video-photo-compressor/README.md

 _Practically, if you can compress 100GB of video/images to 3GB you could delay having to buy a Cloud data subscription by many years saving quite a lot on unecessary monthly fees._

-There's no reason you should be able to fit ~5-10 years of images/videos in one device before having to buy cloud subscriptions.
+There's no reason why you can't fit ~5-10 years of images/videos in one device before having to buy cloud subscriptions.
 This can be achieved if your files are compressed.

 ### The Solution: